Get the Advance Weekly newsletter for more stories, tips, and news right to your inbox.

 Over-the-counter (OTC) shampoos are good for treating mild scalp psoriasis symptoms or removing scales so prescription scalp topicals can penetrate.
 With help from Meghan Feely, M.D., a board-certified dermatologist in New Jersey and New York City, who serves as a clinical instructor at Mount Sinai Hospital’s department of dermatology, we compiled the following tips.
 (Learn more about psoriasis by requesting our free Psoriasis E-Kit.)

 The following shampoos have all received the NPF Seal of Recognition, which highlights OTC products that are created to be safe for people with psoriasis.
 (For more information on scalp psoriasis and how to treat it, request your free Scalp Psoriasis Fact Sheet.)

 3% Salicylic Acid

 3 things to remember

 Use all products as directed.
-Even effective treatments can cause side effects, such as irritation, itching and redness, that can aggravate psoriasis.
+Even effective treatments can cause side effects, such as irritation, itching, and redness, that can aggravate psoriasis.

 Medicated shampoos are meant to treat the scalp, not the hair.
-Separate sections of hair and gently apply medicated products only to roots.
+Separate sections of hair and gently apply medicated products only to the roots.
 You can follow medicated shampoos with a moisturizing conditioner.